-- Double Meaning Title: The man's name is Straight, but calling the movie "The Straight Story" makes joking reference to the fact that David Lynch is "playing it straight" and telling a coherent, mainstream "story" instead of screwing with your head as usual.
+- Double-Meaning Title: The man's name is Alvin Straight, but calling the movie "The Straight Story" makes joking reference to the fact that David Lynch is "playing it straight" and telling a coherent, mainstream "story" instead of screwing with your head as usual.
 On top of that, it's just a very simple, straightforward movie.

 - Eagleland: Flavor 1.
 Without irony.
 All these white-picket fence communities filled with nice neighbors willing to help each other out, even a strange old man riding a lawnmower across the countryside.

 - Ghibli Hills: The camera spends a lot of time caressing the landscape as Alvin travels.

 - Gosh Dang It to Heck!: Not in the movie, but a meta-example.
 Richard Farnsworth was going to turn down the film because he didn't like the language in Blue Velvet.
 Only after several personal assurances by Lynch and the other writers that the film would contain no cursing did he agree to do it.

 - Informed Flaw: Alvin's alcoholism to an extent.
 In the film he's been reformed for years, but the movie makes it very clear the toll that hard living has had on him.
 Also, averted in Real Life - Richard Farnsworth really was half-blind and half-paralyzed.
 Indeed, the actor committed suicide shortly after the film rather than bear extremely painful and obviously terminal bone cancer.